Actor; Academy Award nominee for The Blue Veil; also starred in Public Enemy and Grease

 Former Prime Minister of Jordan (June-November 1991)

-Chairman of energy services company, Crosstex Energy
+Corporate director for several companies and former chairman of energy services company, Crosstex Energy

 Former chairman of oil and gas company, ARCO in Los Angeles